 Even if they're not quite ready to turn over the flowerbeds just yet, toddlers can still help dig holes for seeds and water plants as they tend their little patch.

 Having their own small watering can, rake, trowel and spade can help their growing sense of independence and build their motor skills.
 For older kids, kit them out with wellies or tools of their choice – or let them get arty and customise their own!
 You can order these online from the usual DIY stores, large supermarkets or garden centres.
 Alternatively, Bulldog Tools has worked with the Royal Horticultural Society’s Campaign for School Gardening and offers tools for kids made in Britain and in exactly the same way as the larger tools for adults.

 Every gardener needs to know what they're growing, and your little helper is no different.
 Creating labels for your plants is a great rainy-day activity for them.

 Try collecting some smooth pebbles and giving them to your child to paint.
 They can use pretty colours and you can help them write the name of the plant - perhaps with a picture of how it will look.

-How do you get your toddler involved in the gardening?
 Let us know your suggestions in the comments.